Sony RX10 M3 - First Impressions

 I turn the lens's focus ring (Manual Focus Assist).
 Changing the magnification

 using the OK button is convenient.
-I also use custom button C3 for
+I also use Down button

 - Level: Can be activated using the DISP button; I